Alex Zanardi

-In addition to continuing to race cars, Zanardi took up competition in handcycling, a form of paralympic cycling, with the stated goal of representing Italy at the 2012 Summer Paralympics.
-In September 2011, Zanardi won his first senior international handcycling medal, the silver medal in the H4 category time trial at the UCI World Road Para-Cycling Championships.
-In September 2012 he won gold medals at the London Paralympics in the individual H4 time trial and the individual H4 road race, followed by a silver medal in the mixed H1-4 team relay, and in September 2016 he won a gold and a silver medal at the 2016 Rio de Janeiro Paralympics.

-On 19 June 2020, Zanardi was involved in a serious road accident while competing in the Obiettivo tricolore handcycling race, near Siena.
-After being transferred to hospital, Zanardi underwent three hours of neurosurgery and maxillofacial surgery before being placed in a medically induced coma.
+In addition to continuing his motor racing career, Zanardi began handcycling, with the stated goal of representing Italy at the 2012 Summer Paralympics.
+He soon began taking international medals before winning two golds at the Paralympics, which he repeated in 2016.
+He additionally won 12 UCI Para-cycling Road World Championships in various categories between 2013 and 2019.
+In June 2020, Zanardi was involved in a road collision while competing in the Obiettivo Tricolore handcycling race; he underwent three hours of neurosurgery before being placed in an induced coma.
+He returned home for rehabilitation 18 months later and died nearly six years after the accident.
+In addition to being appointed a Knight Grand Cross of the Order of Merit of the Italian Republic in 2014, Zanardi was inducted into the Motorsports Hall of Fame of America in 2013 and the Long Beach Motorsports Walk of Fame in 2022.

 Early life

-Alex Zanardi was born in Bologna, Italy on 23 October 1966, son of Dino and Anna Zanardi.
-His family moved to the town of Castel Maggiore on the city's outskirts when he was four years of age.
-His sister Cristina was a promising swimmer prior to her death in an automobile collision in 1979.
+Alessandro Leone Zanardi was born on 23 October 1966 in Bologna, the capital and largest city of Emilia-Romagna, Italy.
+His father, Dino Zanardi, was a plumber, while his mother, Anna, was a shirtmaker.
+His family moved to the suburb of Castel Maggiore when he was three years old.
+His sister, Cristina, was a promising swimmer prior to her death in an automobile collision in 1979.

-Zanardi began racing karts at age 13.
-He built his kart from the wheels of a dustbin and pipes from his father's work.
-In 1988, he joined the Italian Formula 3 series, with a fifth place as his highest finish.
-In 1989, Zanardi took two pole positions and three podiums despite his team's switching to unleaded fuel, which reduced his car's engine power.
-In 1991, he moved up to the Formula 3000 series with the Il Barone Rampante team, themselves newcomers to the series.
-He won his F3000 debut race, scoring two more wins that season and finishing second in the championship.
+Zanardi began kart racing when he was 13 years old.
+He built his first kart from the wheels of a dustbin and pipes from his father's work as a plumber.
+He dominated the top class of the CIK-FIA European Championship in 1987, with victories in all five rounds.
+In 1988, he progressed to the Italian Formula Three Championship, with a fifth-place as his highest finish as he clinched seventh overall.
+He took two pole positions and three podiums, repeating this result in 1989; his team had switched to unleaded fuel, which reduced his car's engine power.
+In 1991, he advanced to International Formula 3000 with Il Barone Rampante, themselves newcomers to the series.
+He won his debut F3000 race, scoring two more wins that season and finishing second in the championship to Christian Fittipaldi.